Frequently asked questions

 What type of payment do you accept?
 Does insurance cover home care?

 There are a number of options for paying for home care for yourself or your loved one.
-Agapé Home Care accepts Long Term Care insurances, Medicaid coverage for low-income individuals, and personal checks or cash for those paying out of pocket (also known as private pay).
+Agapé Home Care accepts Long Term Care insurances, as well as personal checks and cash for those paying out of pocket (also known as private pay).

 What if I'm not happy with my caregiver?